-4.1 PAYMENT
+4.3 PAYMENT

 Moda Health pays covered expenses based on the maximum plan allowance (MPA), which is a contracted fee for Tier 1 and Tier 2 providers.
 For Tier 3 providers the MPA is an amount established, reviewed, and updated by a national database (see Section 11).
-Using a Tier 3 provider may result in balance billing.

-Except for Plan benefit limitations, Tier 1 and Tier 2 providers agree to look only to Moda Health, if it is the paying insurer, for compensation of covered services provided to members.
+You may have to pay some of the charges (cost sharing).
+What you have to pay depends on the Plan provisions.
+Except for cost sharing and Plan benefit limitations, Tier 1 and Tier 2 providers agree to look solely to Moda Health, if it is the paying insurer, for compensation of covered services provided to members.

-4.2 EXTRA-CONTRACTUAL SERVICES
+4.4 EXTRA-CONTRACTUAL SERVICES